Introduction

 “The legislature, while crafting the POCSO Act, made a conscious and deliberate choice to extend the exceptional procedural protection of Section 33(2) only to a “child” as defined in Section 2(d) and only in relation to proceedings governed under the Act”

-The principle of Expressio Unis est exclusion alterius – the express mention of one thing implies the exclusion of others – applies.
+In this case, the principle of Expressio Unis est exclusion alterius – the express mention of one thing implies the exclusion of others- applies

 |---|---|

-The principle laid down mandates that “child” must be understood in its precise, biological sense, both for applicability of the Act and for procedural protections including Section 33(2).
+The principle laid down in Eera mandates that “child” must be understood in its precise, biological sense, both for determining the applicability of the Act and for invoking its special procedural protections, including those under Section 33(2).

-Therefore, when a victim who was biologically under eighteen at the time of the offence attains majority during trial, he or she ceases to be a “child” for procedural application under the Act.
+Therefore, when a victim, who was biologically under eighteen at the time of the offence, attains majority during trial, he or she ceases to be a “child” for purposes of procedural application under the Act

-Extending Section 33(2)’s procedural mechanism post-majority would disrupt legislative balance and infringe upon the accused’s Fundamental Rights the right to Life and Liberty (right to free and Fair Trial) Article 21, and the principle of audi alteram partem.
+Extending Section 33(2)’s procedural mechanism post-majority would disrupt legislative balance and infringe upon the accused’s Fundamental Rights — the Right to Life and Liberty (right to free and Fair Trial) under Article 21, and the principle of audi alteram partem.

 Art 21- extending section 33(2) post majority hinders fair cross-examination by preventing direct questioning from the victim, which gives strategic advantages to the prosecution which violates the Fundamental Right of the accused Article 21, that is right to life and personal liberty which incorporates the right to fair trial.
 The rationale behind this is that the person is no longer a child and is legally considered an adult, with a presumed capacity to withstand the rigours of a court proceeding.